 The Gurbani also calls the body “Harmandir”.
 The gurbani explains that deep in the cave of the Heart, the core of our personality, there resides the same Divine Factor in the body-“Harmandir” of each and everyone of us.
 It’s not only strange, but also tragic and unfortunate that many Sikh writers, researchers, Kathaakaars, etc., ignore this very valuable message of the Gurbani.
 Probably it’s by design!

 - ਹਰਿ ਮੰਦਰੁ ਏਹੁ ਸਰੀਰੁ ਹੈ ਗਿਆਨਿ ਰਤਨਿ ਪਰਗਟੁ ਹੋਇ ॥: This body is the “Harmandir” (Hari’s Temple, but this secret) is revealed by the Jewel of the Divine Wisdom (Aatm-Giaan, Brahm Giaan, Divine Knowledge …). (sggs 1346).

 Many think of the external religious places to be a most beautiful or Divine (i.e., temple, Gurdawaaraa, church, mosque, and so on).
 To the contrary, the Gurbani observes these places to be the corrupt places in this world.

-Also, the Gurbani’s One Divine is said to be everywhere and in everyone, here and now — the Divine (Hari, Raam, Rabb…) is NOT separate from man.
+Also, the Gurbani’s One Divine is said to be everywhere and in everyone, here and now — NOT separate from man.
+That is, the Gurbani’s Divine is within the man.